How Should I Respond When Someone Cancels a Date?

 “You should lock down a date in that conversation.
 You should not leave it up in the air.”

-If someone cancels without giving you anything real to hold on to, the connection was already losing momentum.
+If someone cancels without offering a real alternative, the momentum was already slipping.

 Fast effort is interest.

-This part is simple, even if it does not feel simple.
+This part is simple, even if it doesn’t feel simple.

 If she does not reschedule within a day, that tells you everything.